MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-parameterization.md

 ##### Parameterizing the Database Name

 The rest of the entries in the Parameters.xml file deal with parameterizing the database connection information.
-The 2nd-6th entries in the parameters file gather information from the UI when a user is installing the application through Web Platform Installer.
+The 2nd-6th entries in the parameters file gather information from the UI when a user is installing the application.
 These entries prompt the user for the database server which will host the database for the application ("Database Server"), the name of the database to create ("Database Name"), the database user to associate with the database ("Database Username"), and the password for that user ("Database Password").
 To create the database and user, Web Deploy also needs the database administrator user ("Database Administrator") and password ("Database Administrator Password").

 Finally, all of the information entered by the user is used by Web Deploy to actually execute the scripts that create the database (CreateDBAndUser.sql) and setup the tables (VacPicDBSchema.sql).
 These are the 7th and 8th entries in Parameters.xml: